Hugo Cunha

 Hugo Filipe da Silva Cunha (18 February 1977 – 25 June 2005) was a Portuguese footballer who played as a midfielder.

-Over the course of six seasons he amassed Primeira Liga totals of 125 games and seven goals, in a career cut short at the age of 28.
-The suspected cause of death was sudden cardiac arrest.
+Over the course of six seasons, he amassed Primeira Liga totals of 125 games and seven goals.
+He died at age 28, due to cardiac arrest.

-Football career
+Club career

-Born in Barreiro, Setúbal District, Cunha began his career at local F.C.
+Born in Barreiro, Setúbal District, Cunha began his career at local club F.C.
 Barreirense, as a youth and an early senior.
-He made his professional debuts with modest S.C.
+He made his professional debut with modest S.C.
 Campomaiorense in the Primeira Liga, moving to Vitória de Guimarães after one sole season.

-After four years in Minho being regularly used by the first team, although rarely as a starter, Cunha moved to fellow top division club U.D.
+After four years in Minho being regularly used by the first team, although rarely as a starter, Cunha signed with fellow top-division U.D.
 Leiria for 2004–05.
 In the following off-season, he died suddenly during a football match played with friends in Montemor-o-Novo, aged 28.